act-rules/act-rules.github.io/pages/glossary/perceivable-content.md

 - the node is either [visible][] or [included in the accessibility tree][]; and
 - if the node is an element, it does not have a [semantic role][] of `none` or `presentation`.

-**Note:** Perceivable content corresponds to nodes that contain information and are perceived by some categories of users.
+Perceivable content corresponds to nodes that contain information and are perceived by some categories of users.

 #### Assumptions